 The Asphalt Roofing Manufacturers Association (ARMA) recommends that the structural roof deck meet certain minimum requirements to be an acceptable substrate for the specified roofing system.
 Generally, all decks should be clean, dry, and securely fastened to the building structure with no abrupt level changes exceeding 1/8”.
-Roof deck deflection should never exceed 1⁄240 of the span under total design loads — including roof top traffic.
-Insurance and/or code requirements must also be met when designing and applying the roofing system.
+Roof deck deflection should never exceed 1⁄240 of the span under total design loads — including rooftop traffic.
+Requirements of the roofing system manufacturer, insurer, and local building code must also be met when designing and applying the roofing system.

-The following are specific guidelines ARMA suggests for various roof deck types:
+The following are suggested for various roof deck types:

 I. Steel Decks:

-Steel decks should be installed in a way that allows the rib spacing to be uniform and straight so that: (a) the roof insulation boards may be laid with side joints parallel (with end joints perpendicular to the ribs); and (b) the roof insulation edge is supported by the flanges.
+Steel decks should be installed in a way that allows the rib spacing to be uniform and straight so that: (1) the roof insulation boards may be laid with side joints parallel (with end joints perpendicular to the ribs); and (2) the roof insulation edge is supported by the flanges.

 II.
 Wood Decks:

 - Plywood and Oriented Strand Board (OSB) Decks: Individual roofing manufacturers approve either or both plywood and OSB Performance Rated Panels for use as sheathing.
 These panels should be a minimum thickness of 7⁄16” for OSB and 15⁄32” for plywood.
-The panels must be manufactured with a water resistant adhesive and should be labeled “Exposure 1”.
+The panels must be manufactured with a water-resistant adhesive and should be labeled “Exposure 1”.
 There should be a minimum of holes and voids within and on the surface.
 The panels should also be marked properly as “Performance Rated Panels” by either APA – The Engineered Wood Association or another recognized testing agency.
-Install so that all edges are supported, or clipped to the adjacent sheet. *Fire treated plywood and particle boards are not recommended.
-2 of 2 A member service provided by the Asphalt Roofing Manufacturers Association Revised July 2014
+Install so that all edges are supported or clipped to the adjacent sheet. * Fire-treated plywood and particle boards are not recommended.

 III.
 Concrete Decks: